nishith-wq/tezt-summarizer-project/README.md

 # tezt-summarizer-project
-# 🧠 Text Summarization using Custom TextRank in Python
+Text Summarization using Custom TextRank in Python

 This project implements **extractive text summarization** using a custom-built version of the **TextRank algorithm**, entirely without external NLP libraries like spaCy or NLTK.
 It uses TF-IDF and cosine similarity to build a sentence similarity graph and applies PageRank to extract the most important sentences.

 ---

-## 🔍 Features
+Features

-- ✅ Custom sentence and word tokenization using regular expressions
+- Custom sentence and word tokenization using regular expressions
-- ✅ Built-in stopword removal
+- Built-in stopword removal
-- ✅ TF-IDF based sentence vectorization
+- TF-IDF based sentence vectorization
-- ✅ Cosine similarity matrix between sentences
+- Cosine similarity matrix between sentences
-- ✅ Graph-based ranking using PageRank
+- Graph-based ranking using PageRank
-- ✅ Clean extractive summary output
+- Clean extractive summary output
-- ✅ No external NLP dependencies
+- No external NLP dependencies

 ---

-## 🚀 How It Works
+How It Works

-1. **Sentence Tokenization**
+1. Sentence Tokenization -
    Breaks the input text into sentences using a smart regex.

-2. **Word Tokenization**
+2. Word Tokenization -
    Converts each sentence to lowercase words, removing stopwords and punctuation.

-3. **TF-IDF Matrix Construction**
+3. TF-IDF Matrix Construction -
    - **TF (Term Frequency)**: Measures word frequency in a sentence.
    - **IDF (Inverse Document Frequency)**: Measures word uniqueness across all sentences.
    - Each sentence becomes a TF-IDF vector.